-SSL renewal can only be done 30 days before the expired date.
-Renewal made in any other period will be considered as a new order and the expired date will be revised.
+SSL certificate renewal can only be done 30 days before the expiry date.
+Renewal made in any other period will be considered as a new order and the expiry date will be revised.

-Yes, you may cancel the SSL certificate after is has been issued.
+Yes, you may cancel the SSL certificate after it has been issued.
 Refund is only available if the SSL certificate is cancelled within 30 days from the issuing date.

-A SSL certificate Warranty is to provide applicant’s site extra assurance that applicants’ site is safe to conduct online business.
-This Warranty is payable to applicant’s site visitors who rely on the SSL Certificate and who incur losses resulting directly from an online credit card transaction as a result of a mis-issued the SSL certificate.
+An SSL certificate Warranty provides the applicant’s website with extra assurance that his/her website is safe to conduct online business.
+This Warranty is payable to the applicant’s website visitors who trust the SSL certificate, but incur losses resulting directly from an online credit card transaction due to a wrongly issued SSL certificate.

-Because of strong validation is a need for the continuing growth of online business, therefore both that the applicant owns, or has legal right to use, the domain name featured in the application and secondly that the applicant is a legitimate and legally accountable entity should be validated before issuing a certificate.
-Thus, we need to have access to documentation which verifies these two factors in order to complete the validation.
+A strong validation is beneficial for the continued growth of an online business, therefore it is important to validate that the applicant both owns and has legal rights to use the domain name submitted in the application.
+Secondly, it is a requirement to verify that the applicant is a legitimate and a legally accountable entity before issuing a certificate.
+Thus, we need documents which verify these two factors in order to complete the validation.

-Certificate Signing Request (CSR) is the encrypted text that must be generated from the server for the following use of this certificate.
-The information that will be included in your certificate such as your organization name, domain name, locality, and country is inside the CSR.
-There will also be a private key created once the CSR is created.
+A Certificate Signing Request (CSR) is an encrypted text that must be generated from the server where the SSL certificate will be installed and used.
+The information contained in the certificate includes information such as your organisation name, domain name, locality and country.
+A private key is created once the CSR is created.

-Kindly visit the Symantec SSL Assistant for some of the method to retrieve the CSR.
+Kindly visit the Symantec SSL Assistant for some of the methods to retrieve the CSR.

-Applicant may contact the hosting company or Server Administrator to generate the CSR as well.
+The applicant may also contact the hosting company or the server administrator to generate the CSR as well.